GauthierBossuyt/BOOGIE-API/README.md

 A step-by-step guide to launch my project.

 1. Start by creating an .env file, based on the .example-env file.
-2. Check if everything fits your needs.
+2. Open a command prompt and make sure the path links to the projects folder.
+Use the next command to install the required packages `npm install`.
-3. Open a command prompt and make sure the path links to the projects folder.
-Use the next command to build and run the sever: `npm start`.
+3. run the sever with the `npm start` command.

 #